limefrogyank/DynamicData/DynamicData.SignalR/README.md

 ### Customizing EntityFrameworkCore query even further
-If you want to `Include` foreign key relationships into your regular class, you can do that by subclassing either of the two hubs above and adding some string array parameters to the `Context.Items` dictionary under the key `IncludeChain`.
+If you want to `Include` foreign key relationships into your regular class, you can do that by subclassing either of the two hubs above and adding some strings to the `IncludeChain` `List<string>` in the constructor of the Hub.

 For example, if your `DbContext` would be setup like this, where there is a one-to-many relationship between `Owner` and `Course` (i.e. one owner can have many courses):